dirigeants/klasa/guides/Step By Step Guide/CustomizingTheClient.md

 ## Logging Commands Used

-A really cooly built in feature that Klasa provides is the ability to log every command that is used.
+A really cool built in feature that Klasa provides is the ability to log every command that is used.

 > Note: This will only log commands that are successfully run.
 If an error occurs, this will not log it.